FROM THE DESK OF BRIAN EGAN

 Brian was targeted by the ABC TV show Australian Story in 2007 for a full feature episode on his life, his illness, his recovery and his charity Aussie Helpers.
 It was an epic episode for the ABC, one of their most popular to date.

-Brian has been nominated for Australian of the Year and Queenslander of the Year three times.
+Brian has been nominated for Australian of the Year and was the QLD Senior Queenslander of the Year 2008.

 As a result of the hard work of Aussie Helpers Team, including Brian & Nerida, they have won a multitude of Awards including an Order of the Outback Award 2014, the St George Community Award 2014 and the Regional Impact Award in 2014.